AjjMC/ajjgui/README.md

 > If a GUI is not reloaded as specified above, the datapack assumes that a player is interacting indefinitely with it, causing other active GUIs to malfunction.

 > [!WARNING]
-> The GUI compiler adds the ``ajjgui.meta`` NBT tag to each widget.
-This must not be changed when modifying NBT tags post-compilation.
+> The GUI compiler adds the ``ajjgui.meta`` SNBT to each widget.
+This must not be changed when modifying SNBT post-compilation.

 > [!WARNING]
-> This section explains how widgets can be modified after compilation, when required NBT tags have already been initialized with default values.
-Creating widget NBT tags from scratch or changing the ``ajjgui.widget`` NBT tag is therefore not recommended.
+> This section explains how widgets can be modified after compilation, when required SNBT have already been initialized with default values.
+Creating widget SNBT from scratch or changing the ``ajjgui.widget`` SNBT is therefore not recommended.

 > [!IMPORTANT]
-> Widgets with the ``ajjgui.fixed`` NBT tag set to ``1b`` are passed on to a new page only when it is loaded by clicking on a widget that has the ``ajjgui.page`` NBT tag.
+> Widgets with the ``ajjgui.fixed`` SNBT set to ``1b`` are passed on to a new page only when it is loaded by clicking on a widget that has the ``ajjgui.page`` SNBT.
 Changing a page post-compilation therefore does not properly handle fixed widgets.

 > [!NOTE]
 > Decompiling a GUI resets it to its state before compilation.